Amenorrhoea and Oligomenorrhoea

 - Ultrasound scan – to visualise ovaries and pelvic anatomy

-- Progesterone challenge test to illicit a withdrawal bleed:
+- Progesterone challenge test to elicit a withdrawal bleed:

 - A bleed suggests there are adequate levels of oestrogen however the patient is not ovulating i.e. PCOS.